aritchie/DigitalScoreboard/readme.md

     * Lock orientation on scoreboard
 * Stop period timer when leaving scoreboard if hosted or self
 * Time isn't perfectly in-sync
+* Settings
+    * Settings aren't being saved
+    * Rulesets
+        * Delete
+        * Saving rulesets, what if only team name changes (which isn't part of rule set)
+        * Confusing to save (could piggyback on isDirty check)